kp666/gazelle/README.md

 in the gazelle repo's root directory (this one).

 ## Contact and Discussion
-Feel free to join #develop on irc.orpheus.network to discuss any questions concerning Gazelle (or any of the repos published by Orpheus).
+Feel free to join #develop on irc.ianon.app to discuss any questions concerning Gazelle (or any of the repos published by iAnon).

 ## Open source
 Create issues at https://github.com/ianonapp